-Applicants must meet minimum requirements to enrol in this Master’s programme:
+Applicants must meet these requirements to enrol in this Master’s programme:

 - Hold a Master’s degree or first year Master’s degree (M1, MSc) in epidemiology, biostatistics, public health, mathematics or related fields;